aws-cloudformation/cloudformation-guard/docs/KNOWN_ISSUES.md

    }
    ```

-   While the above code snippet might be tempting to use as it's more intuitive, we haven't made the changes required to support it in our grammar yet.
+   While the above code snippet might be tempting to use we haven't made the changes required to support it in our grammar yet.

    > **Workaround**:
    > When working with unary operators. assign the result of the function to a variable.